Ritik0824/crypto-currency/README.md

 # Decentralized Finance Application

-This project is a Decentralized Finance (DeFi) web application built using the MERN stack (MongoDB, Express.js, React, Node.js) along with Docker for containerization.
+This project is a Decentralized Finance web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
 The platform provides a seamless way for users to interact with DeFi services, such as viewing live cryptocurrency data and managing their portfolio with watchlist functionality.

 ## Live Demo
 You can try out the application by visiting the live demo: